• Visit

 Ph: (785) 227-4442

-See through the eyes of world-traveled National Geographic photographer Jim Richardson at his Small World Gallery.
-In exhibits and in a huge greeting card selection of his work, you'll witness his passion for photography that says more.
-Meet Jim, if he's not on assignment, and see creations by Kathy Richardson, a jewelry designer who works with unusual and vintage metals, glass and semi-precious stones.
+See through the eyes of world-traveled national Geographic photographer Jim Richardson at Small World Gallery.
+In exhibits and in a huge greeting card selection of his work, you'll witness his passion for photography.
+Also within the walls of Small World Gallery are one-of-a-kind jewelry creations from Kathy Richardson, Jim's wife, and Briana Zimmerling.

 Smoky Valley Arts & Folklife Center